How to manage pregnancy and back pain?

 • Is it normal to have back pain in early pregnancy?

-• Yes, it is completely normal to have back pain during early pregnancy due to hormonal changes and the growing uterus.
+• Yes, it is completely normal to have back pain in early pregnancy due to hormonal changes and the developing uterus.

 • How to relieve back pain in a pregnant woman?

-• To relieve back pain while pregnant, you can use supportive pillows, practice strengthening and stretching exercises, adopt good posture, and use hot or cold compresses.
-For more gentle remedies to relieve your back pain, check out our article: Grandma's Remedies for Back Pain.
+• To relieve back pain while pregnant, you can use supportive pillows, practice strengthening and stretching exercises, practice good posture, and use hot or cold compresses.
+For more gentle remedies to relieve your back pain, check out our article: Home Remedies for Back Pain.

 • Why do I have back pain during pregnancy?

-• Back pain during pregnancy is caused by weight gain, hormonal changes and a growing uterus.
+• Back pain during pregnancy is due to weight gain, hormonal changes, and a growing uterus.

 • What type of mattress is recommended for pregnant women with back pain?

-• For pregnant women with back pain, we recommend using a firm but comfortable mattress that provides good spinal support.
+• For pregnant women suffering from back pain, we recommend using a firm but comfortable mattress that provides good spinal support.

 • Can I use support pillows during pregnancy?